chef-boneyard/chef-web-docs-2016/includes_api_omnitruck/includes_api_omnitruck_client.rst

 * ``v`` is the version of the |chef client| to be installed.
 A version always takes the form x.y.z, where x, y, and z are decimal numbers that are used to represent major (x), minor (y), and patch (z) versions.
 A two-part version (x.y) is also allowed.
 For more information about application versioning, see http://semver.org/.
 Default value: ``latest``.
 * ``prerelease`` indicates that pre-release versions of |chef client| will be included in the query.
 Default value: ``false``.

-.. warning:: Nightly versions should never be run in a production environment and should be used for testing and validation purposes only.

 **Platform, Platform Version, Machine Architecture Table**

 .. list-table::